 The BEI RD-MRWS claims a minimum range of 700m and maximum range of over 15km.
 Mounting options include:-

 The South Africans have a similar system using the 68mm SNEB rocket, the 68mm Mechem RO68 with a range of 6,500m.
 This is offered with a six-round tripod mounted launcher assembly weighing only 45kg.
-Italy has the 51mm BPD DIFESA E SPAZIO SpA which can have a 48rd launcher mounted on a Land Rover.
+Italy sold the 51mm BPD DIFESA E SPAZIO SpA FIROS-6 which can have a 48 round launcher mounted on a light (samevehicle such as a Land Rover.
 Rockets can be launched at a rate of 10 per second to a maximun range of 6,550m.
 Another Brazilian system is the towed Avibras AV-LM-12/36 and vehicle mounted ASTROS Hawk.
 Range of these systems is 12km

 - Six 19-round pods (114 rockets) on a 105mm howitzer bed, a M91 chemical rocket trailer or a 2½ ton Truck

 - Three 19 tube launchers on a HMMWV

 - Two 7 or 19-tube launchers on a light utility vehicle

 - Two 7-tube on a Fast Attack vehicle